Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for Oracle Cloud Infrastructure.

 - Oracle Cloud Infrastructure

-- Bare metal, virtual machine, and Exadata DB systems
+- Bare metal, virtual machine (VM), and Exadata DB systems are supported.

 - Oracle WebLogic Server 11g supports Oracle Database 11g and 12.1 only.